 Families will be served in one of the three service models:

 The center-based program option provides a developmentally appropriate, licensed, child care experience for infants and toddlers.
 Early Head Start classrooms have eight children in each room with two credentialed teachers.

 The Early Childcare Partnership serves children in a licensed center-base program which could be at a partner community site or with a licensed family childcare home.
 This program is designed to support working families.

-The home-based program option utilizes the Parents As Teachers curriculum and serves families in weekly home visits.
-Infants, toddlers and their parents come to school together two times a month.
-The purpose of the group experience is to support child development by strengthening the parent-child relationship.
+The home-based program option utilizes the Great Kids Great Start curriculum and serves families in weekly home visits.
+Infants, toddlers and their parents attend a socializationl together two times a month.
+The purpose of the group experience is to support child development by strengthening the parent-child relationship outside the home in a social environment.
 A variety of learning opportunities are provided and parents are encouraged to share their parenting challenges and joys with one another.